 The hospitalist came in to talk with me and offered to strip my membranes again, in the attempt to speed things up and avoid a labor induction.
 I agreed, and she performed a much more aggressive membrane sweep which seemed to get things moving almost right away.
 I stayed on the monitor for about another hour.
-Eventually, we left for home, on the conditions that we head in for an induction at 7am if I didn’t go into labor on my own.
+Eventually, we left for home, on the condition that we head in for an induction at 7am if I didn’t go into labor on my own.
 After using the bathroom, I noticed that the membrane sweep had loosened up the mucus plug and light bleeding came regularly thereafter.

 NATURAL BIRTH WITH DOULA: I CANCELED THE INDUCTION

 Contractions were mild and irregular throughout the day, but never progressed.
 In the past, stripping my membranes has put me into active labor within about 6-8 hours.
 But by around 5pm, it was pretty clear to me that I would not be going into labor that evening.
 Sabrina (my doula) offered a cotton root bark tincture to intensify the contractions, suggesting that possibly my uterus was tired from the many nights of contracting.
 As a rule, I’m very hesitant to take any medications or herbal supplements during pregnancy.
 But after researching the tincture and feeling that it was safe under the circumstances, I agreed to try it.
 I took 3 droppers full, 1 every 45 minutes.
 In between, I walked at a fast pace and tried to encourage contractions.
 Still, not much was happening.